 It’s vital to stay up to date with the latest equity release news, so you don’t miss out on the best deals out there!

-With annual lending of £3.89bn in 2020, the equity release industry is booming.
-2021 appears to be another potential record-breaking year thus far, with over 10,000 new plans already being taken out.
+2022 appears to be another potential record-breaking year thus far, with 80% of experts predicting further growth.
 The question is, will these statistics hold?

 We’re here to help you discover:

 - An in-depth statistical analysis of the equity release market in 2021.

 - A statistical evaluation of the 2022 equity release and property market.

 Are you wondering how the equity release market is faring right now?
 Let’s find out 10 equity release statistics RIGHT NOW!